Project Background

 On the Ongoing tab, orders are separated by asset class (equity, bonds, time deposit) to keep access tailored to each fund manager's scope of responsibilities.

-And on the order table, the orders are consolidated by bonds, where each group can contain multiple deals (nested).
+On the order table, the orders are consolidated by bonds, where each group can contain multiple deals (nested).

 Concept Validation